• Menu

 Located on the fringes of Downtown, Science World museum hosts a variety of fascinating interactive exhibits, inspirational feature exhibitions and jaw-dropping live science demonstrations.

 Originally constructed as the 1986 World Fair’s Expo Centre, Science World and its iconic geodesic dome now houses one of Canada’s only OMNIMAX theatres.
-Here you can check out a series of fascinating 30 minute films that run throughout the day on a multitude of scientific subjects.

 Insider’s Tip: Visiting Vancouver in summer?
 Take False Creek Ferries to Science World.
 Nearby Village Station is connected to other city attractions like Yaletown, Granville Island and the Maritime Museum.